 So I have a few recipes that always get made, such as my favorite Plum Crumble Tart, Honey Fruit, and this amazing apricot raspberry tart.
 One of my favorites of all time!

-The recipe is as french as they come and the result is amazing.
+The recipe is as French as they come, and the result is amazing.

-Sweet shortcrust pastry: our pie crust recipe is wonderfully easy to make and can be made well in advance.
+- Sweet shortcrust pastry: our pie crust recipe is wonderfully easy to make and can be made well in advance.

 The pie crust is blind-baked (pre-baked) and then filled with a layer of frangipane.

 - Apricots: I bake them with some sugar and butter before assembling the tart (image below).
-You can skip it, but I find that if the apricots are too firm or lack a flavor, this extra step works wonderfully.
-It takes no time and you can have them baked a few hours ahead.
-But you can totally add raw, sliced apricots directly to the tart too.
+You can skip it, but I find that if the apricots are too firm or lack flavor, this extra step works wonderfully.
+It takes no time, and you can have them baked a few hours ahead.
+But you can add raw, sliced apricots directly to the tart too.
 Your call.

 This recipe has fruit sandwiched between two layers of frangipane (almond cream).

-Don't be tempted to make thick layers as they will overpower the flavor and acidity of the fruit.
+Don't be tempted to make thick layers, as they will overpower the flavor and acidity of the fruit.

 Thin layers work best (image below).